Pavão Pavãozinho (part. Pregador Luo)

 And send it somewhere else

-To Apollyon's house
+To the house of Apollyon

-What I saw in the Mineiro Highlands
+What I saw in the backcountry

-What I saw in the Sertão, in the riverside communities of the Amazon
+In the riverside towns of the Amazon

 Yeah, it's time for the Senate to wake up